iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

         - `DependencyTree.tsx`: Renders the main dependency tree structure.
         - `ItemNode.tsx`: Component representing a single item node within the tree.
         - `ListNode.tsx`: Component representing the list view node (alternative to tree view).
-        - `RefactoredAccumulatedView.tsx`: Displays the accumulated resource view.
+        - `AccumulatedResourceView.tsx`: Displays the accumulated resource view.
-        - `RefactoredDependencyTester.tsx`: Component potentially used for testing or displaying dependency logic.
+        - `FactoryPlanner.tsx`: Component potentially used for testing or displaying dependency logic.
         - `TreeNode.tsx`: Component representing a generic node in the tree view (might wrap `ItemNode`).
         - `index.ts`: Bundles and exports components from this directory.
     - `hooks/`: Contains React hooks specific to the factory planner logic.